 A word to spouses and partners, however: When in doubt, go with the gift.
-According to a survey conducted by a branch of Eric Mower & Associates, almost 60 percent of first-time expectant moms anticipated getting a Mother's Day present, presumably from the one who helped them become parents in the first place.
+A survey conducted by a branch of Eric Mower & Associates found that almost 60% of first-time expectant moms anticipated getting a Mother's Day present, presumably from the one who helped them become parents in the first place.
 For example, after my husband and I discussed if we both agreed that I was technically a “mom” even though the baby wasn’t out yet, he surprised me by taking us to a really fancy restaurant we’d never ever go to otherwise — and never be able to go to again now that we have a toddler.

 Another factor to keep in mind, say the experts, is whether the expectant mom is barely past the plus-sign-on-the-stick stage or in the any-day-now countdown.
 "If there's a large family celebration, it puts the couple in an awkward situation if they don't want to tell everyone yet," explains Gottsman.
 So if you're a friend or family member who's been sworn to secrecy, hold off on offering cards and congratulations until the couple makes the news public.